-Approved for 4 hours of continuing education in AZ, CA, CO, FL, GA, KY, MD, MI, MO, MS, NC, NJ, OH, TN, TX and WA.
+Approved for 4 hours of continuing education in AZ, CA, CO, FL, GA, KY, MD, MI, MO, MS, NC, NJ, OH, TN, TX and WA. *Pending approval in AL, LA and MA.
 More state approvals coming soon!

 AZ Approval #: D0220-0000012

 GA Approval #: 71629